sixkwnp/SCIST-S3-Final-CTF-Misc/README.md

 <h2 id="Deepeye">Deepeye</h2>

 `Format stego`,`Image stego`
-> I am not the script kiddle...
+> I am not the script kiddie...
 But I'll be the master of psychic!
 >
 > FLAG Format: `SCIST{.*}`
 > > - Author: sixkwnp